-Change to Program/ Diploma/Certificate Academic Requirements Proposal Form Schulich School of Business
+Change to Program/ Diploma/Certificate Academic Requirements Proposal Form Schulich School of Business a.
+A description of the proposed modification(s) and rationale, including alignment with academic plans.

 The following information is required for all proposals involving a minor modification to undergraduate and graduate program/ diploma/certificate academic requirements.
 Provide evidence of consultation, where appropriate.
 To facilitate the review/approval process, please use the headings below (and omit the italicized explanations below each heading).